 Here's the Taig live centre, as received from Taig.

 The centre arbour can be withdrawn, complete with the O-ring that keeps contaminants from getting into the body.
-The butt end of the arbor rests on one of a pair of ball bearings that carry the arbour's thrust load.
+The butt end of the arbour rests on one of a pair of ball bearings that carry the arbour's thrust load.
 To the right of the balls, you see a spring that is compressed between the inner ball and a grub screw, thereby maintaining pressure on the arbour.

 Just inside the body, you can see an SCE47 needle roller bearing, which carries the live centre's radial load.

 Now, the first interesting thing is that the arbour's diameter is 0.250″, which happens to be a very convenient size, as I have some 1/4″ drill rod.
 Based on my measurements, as I turned the drill rod while checking at a several points with a dial caliper, it is round, something than cannot be assumed about bar stock, generally.
 It isn't as good a bearing surface as the supplied arbour, which is ground to a fine finish, but it seems satisfactory for my purposes.
 (If I wanted to be fussy, I would have made the effort to acquire a 1/4″ drill blank.)

 The second interesting thing is that the included angle of a typical cup centre is 60°, which is the same as the hole produced by a centre drill.
 So, I cut off two roughly two-inch lengths of drill rod.
 After facing their ends, I ground one end of each nice and flat on a belt sander, to sit against the ball bearing in the live centre.
 Then I drilled cups into the opposite ends, using a #1 centre drill on one and a #3 centre drill on the other.